Japan Property Tax And More: An Easy Guide For Foreigners

 c.
 Income tax

 Income tax is applied if the property generates rental income.
-Thus, the owner is liable for income taxes based on the revenue.
+Thus, the owner is liable for taxes based on the revenue.

 For individuals, a progressive tax rate is applied based on an income bracket, with expense deductions for the rental property, such as maintenance, management fees, and loan interest.